 Operating room nurse.
 He helps the surgeon during your procedure.
 For instance, he may pass instruments and supplies during the operation.

-Will I feel any pain during the operation?
+Will I be in any pain during the operation?

-You'll get medicine, called anesthesia, so that you won't feel anything.
-The type you get is based on the procedure you're having and your overall health.
+You'll get medicine, called anesthesia, so that you won't feel anything during surgery.
+The type you get depends on your health and the procedure you're having.

 Regional anesthesia.
-You're injected with medicine that numbs the larger area of your body where the surgery takes place.
+You're injected with medicine that numbs the whole area of your body where the surgery takes place.

 General anesthesia.
-It puts you to sleep and numbs the pain during your operation.
+It puts you to sleep during your operation.
 You get this type of medicine through an IV in your vein or by breathing into a mask.

 What will happen during my surgery?